Revisiting Diane Wakoski’s “Complete Motorcycle Betrayal Poems”

 This tussle—between silent, almost comically unaware men and the brooding, fierce poet—animates the collection.
 “The Desert Motorcyclist” starts with an accusation directed at the thoughtless lover, who has “caged me in water.”
 But within the space of a line, the speaker has turned the situation into the conditions for her own liberation: now, she’s a “spiny starfish,” not “deserted” but ready to “run away / to my dry desert, / the place where there is enough space / for my imagination / and nothing to drown it.”
 Wakoski’s poems are always about the process of self-transformation, and the process of distancing oneself from experience sufficiently to turn it into something new.
 They draw you in with their straight, direct address, then take you somewhere else with a disorienting image, a shifting perception, a sliver of magic.
 Self-pity turns to anger, pretense to truth.
 Each poem becomes a fantasy landscape with its own rules.
 In “My Hell’s Angel,” a speaker encounters a muscular, shirtless man in Levi’s on an empty beach at sunset.
 Their meeting takes on fictional properties from the start: “I am already participating in a literary event,” she writes.
 “I like him because I have created him / and then by accident found him there.”
 She knows she will see him only once; when he takes her gold earring but tells her he’s waiting for his girlfriend, she registers the deception without feeling the sting.
 She has traded her jewelry for an exhilarating memory: she leaves—or awakens from this reverie—not with regrets and remonstrations, but in joyful possession of “an experience that was a poem.”

-Wakoski’s search for the ideal man isn’t meant to end with a happy-ever-after: “How little in life / is satisfying, / except the unfulfilled urges, the / longing itself?”
+Wakoski’s search for the ideal man isn’t meant to end with a happily-ever-after: “How little in life / is satisfying, / except the unfulfilled urges, the / longing itself?”
 The ultimate question, in these works, is how to be faithful not to a lover but to the self.
 In “I Have Had to Learn to Live With My Face,” Wakoski extends a quasi-apology to the men whose betrayals she’ll go on to catalogue: “the great betrayer,” she writes, “is that one I carry around each day.”
 In the final poem of the 1971 collection, Wakoski regards a pink velvet dress which reminds her of a bad relationship, a rivalry with another woman, and—most galling of all—her self-betrayal: “my own fierceness / that deserts me / when a man / no, when you, / show a little care and concern / for my presence.”
 At the end, she throws the dress over a chair, determined to reinvent herself in the most liberating image she knows: a motorcyclist “independent / alone / exhilarated with movement.”
 The concluding irony is the realization that, in the eyes of the world, she’ll always be the discarded dress and he the motorcycle rider, leathered and carefree.
 The last poem in the book, “Recognizing that my Wrists Always Have Salmon Leaping for Spring in Them,” is dedicated to one of Wakoski’s regular mythological lodestars, Jason, faithless husband of Medea, in a gesture, perhaps, of begrudging acceptance:

 I tried to talk of betrayal